darshakmehta/Programming-Guide/Helper Functions/Bit-Manipulation.md

 		return (b == 0) ? a : getSubtract(a ^ b, (~a & b) << 1);
 	}

-### Q. Find the only repetitive element between 1 to n-1
+### Q. Find the only repetitive element between 1 to n - 1
 A.

 Examples :